sharonhoward/londonlives/coroners_inquests/readme.md

 Suggested citation:

-Sharon Howard, A Catalogue of the Westminster Coroners' Inquests 1760-1799, version 1.0 (2018), based on data from *www.londonlives.org*.
+Sharon Howard, A Catalogue of Westminster Coroners' Inquests 1760-1799, version 1.1 (2018), based on data from *www.londonlives.org*.